rollerozxa/voxelmanip-wiki/pages/Custom_Lua_Mapgen.md

 For a list of optimisation techniques you can use to write performant mapgens, see [[Mapgen Optimisations]].

 ## Examples
-A good initial example of how to write a custom Lua mapgen is paramat's [lvm_example](https://github.com/paramat/lvm_example/blob/master/init.lua).
+A good initial example of how to write a custom Lua mapgen is [lvm_example](https://content.minetest.net/packages/ROllerozxa/lvm_example/).
 It incorporates most optimisations techniques to create a performant mapgen and uses Perlin noise to generate random looking terrain.

 For more examples of custom Lua mapgens, see the [Custom mapgen](https://content.minetest.net/packages/?type=mod&page=1&tag=custom_mapgen) tag on ContentDB.